 After deciding what to say, now you need to work out on how to say it.
 The words you use on your hotel website have a real power that represents you.

-They can create a specific mood and lead the reader to have an imagination by putting a picture into their mind and it completely changes how they feel about your property.
+They can create a specific mood and lead the reader to have an imagination space by putting a picture into their mind which can completely change how they feel about your property.

 6. Use a call to action

-So, by now you have shared all about your amazing offer and you have provided them a bunch of reasons why accepting your offer is a great idea.
-Now it is the time to ask them to actually take action and make a purchase and so this is where the call to action (CTA) comes in.
+Therefore, by now you have shared all about your amazing offer and you have provided them a bunch of reasons why accepting your offer is a great idea.
+Now, it is time to ask them to actually take action and make a purchase, so the call to action (CTA) comes in.

 CTA is a statement that tells the readers what action you want them to take.
-It might sound pushy but the most effective CTA's are direct
+It might sound pushy but the most effective CTA's should be explicit and straightforward.

 Example: "Book Now", is more effective compared to "Would You like to book your room?"